onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 unlocated
 ```

-*Spoiler : At the end of the exercise you will see that since the coupling interface mesh of `code 1` moves
+*Spoiler : At the end of the exercise you will see that since the coupling interface mesh of `code1` moves
 there are unlocated points with the tolerance set to 0.001.
 Increasing it will eventually let all points be located
 but at the cost of the time taken by the algorithm.
 You call play around with the tolerance once you finish the exercise.*